 - Change Leadership for Sustainability (MGMT198)

 - Applied Project, Sustainability (MGMT200)

 Climate Change and Business Adaptation (MGMT291)

-Analyze the science behind climate change and understand important events which have shaped the climate change debate.
-Examine human population and understand how our use of resources shapes the business landscape.
+Analyze the science behind climate change and gain an understanding of important events which have shaped the climate change debate.
+By examining human population, you will gain insight into how our use of resources shapes the business landscape.
 Discover the Food-Water-Energy Nexus and examine the role sustainability plays in balancing key commodities for life and business.
-Learner's will practice persuasive dialogue and learn how to present themselves successfully to clients.
-Analysis of clean technology will be completed and learners will practice writing briefing documents for executive teams.
-Student's will review and understand the complexities of supply chains and the challenges involved in managing commodities in a global economy.
+Participants will practice persuasive dialogue and learn how to present themselves successfully to clients.
+You will also complete an analysis of clean technology and practice writing briefing documents for executive teams.
+We will delve into the complexities of supply chains and the challenges involved in managing commodities in a global economy.

 Sustainability and Business: Introduction (MGMT193)

 Learn how to position sustainability as a driver of business success and innovation, not as a threat to it.
 Examine sustainability and its impact on today's business model and explore the three dimensions of sustainability (environmental, social and economic) to learn how to select sustainability-related labels and metaphors that are most appropriate for specific organizations.
 Identify critical sustainability issues for businesses and their associated risks and opportunities, and hear from experts who have put sustainability into practice within organizations across Canada and internationally.
 After reviewing best environmental and social practices, you will use sustainability business case / ROI tools to frame your 'ask' to ensure that executives allocate sufficient resources for a typical sustainability project.

 Transitioning to a Circular Economy (MGMT287)